gpavithra673/19AI550_AI_for_Games/Ex.No: 6 Implementation of Zombie survival game using A* search.md

-Ex.No6_minimax.md# Ex.No: 6  Implementation of Zombie survival game using A* search.md
+# Ex.No: 6  Implementation of Zombie survival game using A* search

 ### DATE: 5-10-2024
 ### REGISTER NUMBER : 212221240036